DavyJonesLocker/ember-validations/README.md

 in `local/` or `remote/` has a higher lookup presedence over those in `validators/`.

+The "native" validators that come with `ember-validations` have the lowest lookup priority.

 ### Withoug Ember-CLI ###

 You can add your validators to the global object: